What is "FSC Certified" lumber?

 They were concerned about the escalating deforestation, environmental degradation, and social exclusion within forestry around the globe, and so highlighted their aim to develop a responsible, credible and clear certification system to differentiate and promote managed forests and encourage responsibly produced wood products.
 This is how the FSC certification and the clear FSC Certified labeling scheme came to be created.

-To this day, the Forest Stewardship Council is a democratic organization that is governed by its members, and is widely considered to be the most effective forestry product certification program.
+To this day, the Forest Stewardship Council is a democratic organization that is governed by its members, and is widely considered to be the most reliable and effective forestry product certification program.

 Criticism of the FSC & the "Greenwashing of Timber" accusation by Greenpeace